readline.vim : Readline-style mappings for command-line mode

 description |

 Readline is a library used for implementing line editing across many command-line tools (including `bash` and other shells and interpreters).
 Readline ships with a default set of key-bindings that you are probably already familiar with.
-The Readline default bindings is a mixture of traditional UNIX and EMACS bindings.
+The Readline default bindings is a mixture of traditional Unix and Emacs bindings.

 This plugins implements a subset of Readline's default keyboard commands to Vim's command-line mode.
 Mappings available include deletion and navigation by words and other useful stuff.